Killer Instinct: Hisako

-A Japanese Onryō who lived during the Sengoku period of Japan.
+Hisako is a Japanese Onryō who lived during the Sengoku period of Japan.
 Born over 500 years ago as Chiharu (千春, lit.
 "One Thousand Springs"), she lives in a farming village in Tōsandō with her family.
 Her rōnin father, Tatsunari, trains her in the art of combat for her protection, most prominently with the naginata.
 Shortly after her 19th birthday, Chiharu rejects the advances of a renegade shogun's son and shames him in combat; days later, she returns from training to find the shogun's forces have retaliated by burning her village and murdering many of the villagers, including her entire family.
 Enraged, Chiharu takes up her father's naginata and continues his battle, slaughtering many of the raiders.
 Though she, too, is killed, her heroic sacrifice inspires the other villagers to fight even harder, successfully repelling the invaders.
 A shrine is erected in Chiharu's honor, where her ashes are interred along with those of her family; her real name forgotten over the years, the villagers refer to her as Hisako (久子, lit.
 "Eternal Child"), saying her spirit still protects the village.
 However, in the present, the village and her family's grave are desecrated by Ultratech due to ARIA's desire to study life after death, attempting to draw Hisako out.
 Hisako's soul, having manifested as an Onryō, returns from the Astral Plane and seeks vengeance on Ultratech before she fades from the world once more.
 Defeating other supernatural beings to absorb their power and remain on the Mundane Plane, Hisako finds and defeats ARIA, allowing her spirit to rest.
 However, Tatsunari's spirit appears to her and warns her of the danger Gargos poses to the Astral and Mundane Planes and she chooses to act as a gatekeeper between the two, seeking to prevent Gargos's forces from escaping.
 Following Gargos's invasion, Tatsunari's spirit appears to her again and grants her his Astral katana, itself a coalesced Guardian, to help her in her duties as gatekeeper.
 This causes Chiharu's spirit to be cleansed of her vengeance and be reborn as a celestial being, freeing her from the bonds of her grave, and she takes on the new name of "Shin Hisako".

 Hisako uses a "Wrath meter" that gives her attacks the added effect of becoming counter-hits, even when her opponent does not attack, as well as a teleport, a low dash, and several command grabs.
-Following Season 3, a new version of Hisako, named Shin Hisako, was introduced; this version wields a Katana in place of a Naginata, and has completely different moves and properties, including the ability to summon a spirit that can be converted into a projectile or a homing target for Shin Hisako's teleport and leaping attacks.
+Following Season 3, a new version of Hisako, named Shin Hisako, was introduced; this version wields a katana in place of a naginata, and has completely different moves and properties, including the ability to summon a spirit that can be converted into a projectile or a homing target for Shin Hisako's teleport and leaping attacks.